Ridowan-sajid/numpy-note/README.md

 	a=np.array([[1,2,3],[4,5,6]])
 	b=a.reshape([3,2])

 * We can reshape 'a' array.
-But have to maintain shape with value's of a.
+But have to maintain the shape with value's of a.

 **40.Vertically stacking vectors:**